romaricdrigon/EasyGallery/README.md

 Two consecutive dots (```..```) are forbidden, as it means upper directory!
 Empty folders (no file at all and no subfolders) will not be displayed.

+## Examples

+You can see it in action [here](http://romaricdrigon.fr/easy-gallery/)
+It's also used at the moment to power [theses galleries](http://photos.24heures.org/)

 ## Thumbnails

 You may consider adding thumbs pictures, so the page will load way faster (because Galleria fetches only the small pictures, and not the full ones) and the UX will be smoother.